DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

 \subsection{Experimental Setup}

-\subsubsection{\textbf{Environment}}
+\subsubsection{\textbf{Environment.}}

-We implemented \texttt{DobLIX} in C++17 and integrated it with RocksDB version 8.1.1.
-The source files were compiled with GCC 9.4.0.
-We conducted our evaluation on a Linux machine running Ubuntu 20.04, powered by an AMD Ryzen ThreadRipper Pro 5995WX processor with 64 cores at 2.7GHz and equipped with 256GB of DDR4 RAM.
+We implemented DobLIX in C++17 with RocksDB 8.1.1, compiled using GCC 9.4.0.
+We ran evaluations on Ubuntu 20.04 with a 64 core AMD Ryzen Pro 5995WX (2.7GHz) and 256GB DDR4 RAM.
 The storage device used was a SAMSUNG 980 Pro 2TB M.2 NVMe SSD.
 This NVMe SSD offers fundamental read and write performance measures as follows: sequential read speeds of 7,000 MB/s, random read speeds of 1,237K IOPS, sequential write speeds of 5,000 MB/s, and random write speeds of 172.5K IOPS.
 A single experiment was performed on a Seagate BarraCuda 4TB SATA SSD.
-We allocate 4 background threads to RocksDB, and set the \say{max\_background\_compactions} and \say{max\_background\_flushes} options as 4.
+We allocate 4 background threads to RocksDB and set the \texttt{ max\_background\_compactions} and \texttt{ max\_background\_flushes} options to 4, as prior studies~\cite{TridentKV2022,Bourbon2020,sarkar2023lsm} and RocksDB best practices suggest this as a balanced trade-off between compaction efficiency and I/O contention, ensuring stable read performance.
+Each compaction and flush task runs in a separate thread, as RocksDB dynamically assigns work within the allocated thread pools rather than using a fixed number of threads per worker.

-\subsubsection{\textbf{Datasets}}
+\subsubsection{\textbf{Datasets.}}

 We utilize four real-world datasets sourced from the Search on Sorted Data Benchmark (SOSD)\cite{kipf2019sosd} along with two synthetic datasets for evaluating \texttt{DobLIX}.
-These datasets have been used in previous studies\cite{TridentKV2022, Bourbon2020, ding2020alex}.
-Each contains $64$ million key-value pairs.
+These datasets from prior studies~\cite{TridentKV2022,Bourbon2020,ding2020alex} each hold 64M key-value pairs.
 The size of the key and the value are set according to the experiments used in our baselines (\cite{Bourbon2020,TridentKV2022}) as $8$ byte and $64$ byte.
 We also conduct experiments with other fixed key and value sizes, and also with varying key and value sizes to reflect real-world applications.
-The following sections provide specific information about each dataset. \textit{WIKI~\cite{WikiTS}.} Edit timestamps for Wikipedia articles. \textit{AMZN}: Popularity of book sales collected from Amazon. \textit{FB~\cite{FB}}: An upsampled version of a Facebook user ID dataset. \textit{OSM~\cite{OSM}}: Uniformly sampled locations as Google CellIds. \textit{LOGN}: This synthetic dataset is generated from a lognormal distribution with parameters $\mu=0$ and $\sigma=2$, multiplied by $10^9$ and rounded down to the nearest integer. \textit{UNI}: This synthetic dataset is generated from a uniform distribution ranging from zero to $10^{16}$.
+The following sections provide specific information about each dataset. \textit{WIKI~\cite{WikiTS}.} Edit timestamps for Wikipedia articles. \textit{AMZN}: Popularity of book sales collected from Amazon. \textit{FB~\cite{FB}}: An upsampled version of a Facebook user ID dataset. \textit{OSM~\cite{OSM}}: Uniformly sampled locations as Google CellIds. \textit{LOGN}: This synthetic dataset is generated from a lognormal distribution with parameters $\mu=0$ and $\sigma=2$, multiplied by $10^9$ and rounded down to the nearest integer.
+UNI: Synthetic data sampled uniformly between $0$ and $10^{16}$.

-\subsubsection{\textbf{Workloads}}
+\subsubsection{\textbf{Workloads.}}